hepplerj/Dissertation/chapters/manuscript-ch3.md

 Committee  organized resistance to the plan.^[Stegner oral history, Bancroft, p.
 9.]
 They formed the Page Mill Co-ordinating Committee in 1965 to begin pressuring Stanford to reroute the road.

+The Committee's attitude towards nature reveals an attitude of declension.
+Industry was the serpent in the garden of the world, tempting a fall from grace.
+Indeed, the Judeo-Christian language was so attractive that Wallace Stegner referred to the Santa Clara Valley as a "brief Eden" that disappeared under the encroaching sprawl of suburbanization and industrialization.

 <!--
 Some of the original members of the Committee had an active part in the Battle